illusi03/kedaiP/README.md

 ## About Application
 This application is called "PapaLapar" , the computing application of ordering food (Mobile based , on the restaurant).

+## What News Feature ?
+* Responsive UI to another Smartphone
+* Better UI / UX
+* Sending data to database in batches

 <br>

 ### Demo App